Casting the Runes: Plot summary

 Visiting his club, the unnerved Dunning meets Gayton, who invites him to stay with them.
 Discussing the matter, they deduce that Karswell has learned that Dunning led to his paper being rejected.
 Gayton introduces Dunning to Henry Harrington, who tells Dunning that in the weeks before his death, John Harrington had expressed a notion that he was being followed.
-Dunning and Harrington conclude that Karswell, brought about the death of John Harrington, and is attempting to do the same to Dunning.
+Dunning and Harrington conclude that Karswell brought about the death of John Harrington and is attempting to do the same to Dunning.
 Three months before his death, John Harrington had been handed a concert programme by a man matching Karswell's description; examining it later, he found that it contained a strip of paper bearing with runic writing.
 Harrington recalls a chapter from Karswell's book History of Witchcraft which described a means of eliminating people known as "casting the Runes".
 Examining the quire that Karswell handed Dunning, the two men find that it also contains a strip of paper with indecipherable runic writing.
-They determine that the only way to prevent Dunning's death is to return the strip of paper to Karswell before 23rd July.
+They determine that the only way to prevent Dunning's death is to return the strip of paper to Karswell before 23 July.

 In July, Harrington sends a telegram to Dunning saying that Karswell is to take a train from London Victoria station to Dover that evening.
 Dunning boards the train in Croydon and enters Karswell's carriage.
-After Karswell drops his ticket case, Dunning inserts the strip of paper in it and hands it to Karswell, saying, "May I give you this, sir?
+After Karswell drops his ticket case, Dunning inserts the strip of paper in it and hands it to Karswell, saying: "May I give you this, sir?
 I believe it is yours."
-Karswell responds "Yes, it is; much obliged to you, sir".
+Karswell responds: "Yes, it is; much obliged to you, sir".
 Subsequently, the carriage appears to grow darker and warmer, and Karswell appears anxious.
-Exiting the train at Dover, Dunning and Harrington watch Karswell board a ship to Abbeville; the ticket examiner remarks "Funny thing: I could 'a' swore 'e wasn't alone."
-Dunning and Harrington telegram hotels in Abbeville warning Karswell to examine his ticket case, but to no avail; on 23rd July, Karswell is struck by a stone that mysteriously falls from scaffolding around the tower of the Collegiate Church of Saint-Vulfran and instantly killed.
+Exiting the train at Dover, Dunning and Harrington watch Karswell board a ship to Abbeville; the ticket examiner remarks: "Funny thing: I could 'a' swore 'e wasn't alone."
+Dunning and Harrington telegram hotels in Abbeville warning Karswell to examine his ticket case, but to no avail; on 23 July, Karswell is struck by a stone that mysteriously falls from scaffolding around the tower of the Collegiate Church of Saint-Vulfran and instantly killed.

 Publication

 "Casting the Runes" was first published in More Ghost Stories of an Antiquary in 1911.
 In 1931, it was collected in James' book The Collected Ghost Stories of M. R. James.
 It has since been anthologised many times, including in The Weird in 2011.
+The original manuscript is held in the British Library.